Sunday, March 16, 1980

 Saturday, April 5, 1980

 I ran into Nick’s cousin at the store.
-She had been one of my close friends when I went to high school.
+She was one of my close friends in high school.
 She told me that Nick was getting married at the end of this month.
 He met her a year after we broke up.
 She was pure Italian and Catholic.
-I guess that answered my question if he was ever going to get baptized or not.
-I said, “Oh, that ought to make his mom real happy!”
+I guess that answered my question about whether he would ever get baptized.
+I said, “Oh, that ought to make his mom really happy!”
 We both laughed.
 It was good to see her again.

 Wednesday, April 30, 1980